Soil and Root Zone Assessment for Sydney Urban Trees

 Evaluation of soil chemistry affecting tree nutrition:

-• Micronutrient testing: Evaluation of trace elements essential for tree health
+- Micronutrient testing: Evaluation of trace elements important for tree health

 3. Biological Soil Assessment